 Wrike is generally considered average in pricing within the project management software category.
 It offers a range of pricing tiers from free to custom enterprise plans, catering to various user needs.

 Each plan provides a strong feature set, with higher tiers unlocking advanced functionalities like custom workflows, detailed reporting, and extensive storage.
 Wrike includes a broad range of integrations, some of which are exclusive to higher-tier plans.
-Security features such as SSO and 2FA are available in both the Enterprise and Pinnacle plans, ensuring strong safeguards across different pricing levels.
+Security features such as SSO and 2FA are available in both the Business and Pinnacle plans, ensuring strong safeguards across different pricing levels.

 Comparison Chart: Wrike vs. Alternatives